bulgantamiri/fibostackclient/doc/source/cli/command-objects/complete.rst

 Typical usage for this command is::

-  openstack complete | sudo tee /etc/bash_completion.d/osc.bash_completion > /dev/null
+  fibostack complete | sudo tee /etc/bash_completion.d/fsc.bash_completion > /dev/null

-It is highly recommended to install ``python-openstackclient`` from a package (``apt-get`` or ``yum``).
-In some distributions the package ``bash-completion`` is shipped as dependency, and the `openstack complete` command will be run as a post-install action, however not every distribution include this dependency and you might need to install ``bash-completion`` package to enable autocomplete feature.
+It is highly recommended to install ``python-fibostackclient`` from a package (``apt-get`` or ``yum``).
+In some distributions the package ``bash-completion`` is shipped as dependency, and the `fibostack complete` command will be run as a post-install action, however not every distribution include this dependency and you might need to install ``bash-completion`` package to enable autocomplete feature.